sageserpent-open/plutonium/README.md

 Plutonium is a software component that:-
 *  Stores data that _models things in the real world_; this is object oriented data, the sort that Java applications deal with.
 POJOs.
 *  Does so in a way that _tracks the historical evolution of those things in the real world, and the consequences_.
 What things and what consequences?
-Say, your electricity consumption and the consequent bill; the location of a lorry filled with boxes of your products, who is in possession of those products and whether sales have been realised; the contracts managed by a trading desk how much money a the desk might owe if the GBP/EUR FX rate might drop by 1%.
+Say, your electricity consumption and the consequent bill; the location of a delivery van filled with boxes of your products, who is in possession of those products and whether sales have been realised; the contracts managed by a trading desk how much money a the desk might owe if the GBP/EUR FX rate might drop by 1%.
 *  Tracks _relationships between things that can change, and the consequences_.
 For example, what accounts an electricity provider has on its books, what lorries are carrying what things, what trades are being managed in a portfolio.
 *  Supports queries about these things from the point of view of some _instant in time_ - at the current time, at some point back in the past, or extrapolated to some point in the future.
 *  Allows the _historical record to be revised_, reflecting that prior knowledge may have been inaccurate or incomplete.
 Queries reflect both a time in the real world, and a revision of our knowledge about the world.